-The Health General Article, 10-809 Annotated Code of Maryland, prohibits discharges from State mental health facilities to homelessness.
 The County makes every effort to prevent individuals exiting the County detention centers from becoming homeless.
-The two detention centers in the County provide case management, including discharge planning, to all individuals sentenced for a period of greater than seven days.
+The two detention centers in the County provide case management, including discharge planning, to all individuals sentenced for more than seven days.
 Detainees are referred to internal GED training, job training, drug treatment, and other life skills courses to prepare for their exit from the detention center.
 Detainees with mental illness are referred to the State funded Mental Health Jail Project, which links inmates to services and housing upon discharge from the jail.
-The Detention Center hosts on-site community service fairs to link in-mates to programs, services and housing options upon release.
+The Detention Center hosts on-site community service fairs to link inmates to programs, services and housing options upon release.

 The County has been successfully applying for competitive CoC funds and has built an inventory of approximately 180 permanent supportive housing units, most of which are targeted to the chronically homeless.
-Additionally, this year, the County will finish developing a HOME ARP Allocation Plan in the amount of \$2,800,473 outlining specific activities targeted to assisting the housing needs for the homeless.
+Additionally, this year, the County will finish developing a HOME ARP Allocation Plan in the amount of \$2,800,473 outlining specific activities targeted to assisting the housing needs of the homeless.
 Preliminary community assessments demonstrate a need for affordable housing development, rental assistance, and a range of supportive services.
 During Local Fiscal Year 2024, the County will offer the housing programs to the homeless outlined herein.
-All of the housing programs listed below will provide intensive case management and supportive services.
+All the housing programs listed below will provide intensive case management and supportive services.